On my Own

 In a March 7, 2016 article entitled Pro se-Oh Boy published by Fisher Phillips, a national labor and employment firm, the author wrote that pro se plaintiffs in employment cases who file lawsuits against their employer or former employer, believe they have viable claims under federal, state and/or local anti-discrimination statutes.
 However, although some of their claims are valid, many of them have very little understanding of the nuances associated with filing a discrimination lawsuit and proceeding through the court system.
 Therefore, the end result is a painful loss.

 There have been exceptions though.
 A person who puts the time and energy into research, understanding applicable laws and learning the proper court procedures, can successfully manage their own case—and WIN!
 That precisely is what happened to me.
 After my former director, Amanda Rivera and employer, the Chicago Board of Education discriminated against me by laying me off and giving my job to a less-qualified white woman a few days later, I filed a federal lawsuit against both in the Northern District of Illinois Court in December 2009.
-However, despite my avalanche of evidence which solidly supported my claims of race discrimination, the judge assigned to my case, Edmond Chang, ruled against me on summary judgement in 2012 and motion to reconsider in 2013.

 Disclaimer